bleachbit/docs/_posts/2015-09-25-shred-files-and-wipe-disks.md

 To permanently delete data, there is an order of progression with trade-offs of convenience and time vs privacy:

 1. Shred the file (with one pass).
-2. Overwrite the free disk space.
+2. Overwrite the empty disk space.
 3. Overwrite the whole drive (including the operating system and all data).
 4. Mechanically destroy or degauss the drive.
 5. Destroy data on backups, ISPs, online accounts, etc.